apohl-scaredgoblin/ui-tests-apohl-code-pepper/README.md

 ## Run all tests in Playwright

+Run this command to run all tests parallel:
 - `npx playwright test`

+However, if you prefer to run the tests sequentially, without parallelization, use the following command instead:
 - `npx playwright test --workers=1 --project=UITests`

 ## Run chosen tests in Playwright

+Run these commands if you want to run only chosen set of tests:
 - `npx playwright test --grep @userLogin --workers=1 --project=UITests`
 - `npx playwright test --grep @order --workers=1 --project=UITests`
 - `npx playwright test --grep @userActions --workers=1 --project=UITests`